-The suffix of the C header file generated by the parser generator when the -d option is used.
-Note that setting this variable does not cause the parser generator to generate a header file with the specified suffix, it exists to allow you to specify what suffix the parser generator will use of its own accord.
-The default value is . h.
+The suffix of the C header file generated by the parser generator when the -d option (or --header without an option-argument) is used in \$YACCFLAGS.
+Note that setting this variable informs SCons how to construct the header filename for tracking purposes, it does not affect the actual generated filename.
+Set this to match what your parser generator produces.
+The default value is .h.